mpdhavale/cheat_sheet/README.md

         port: ${PORT}				# Default is if port is open, but you can also check if closed.
         delay: 3				# Number of seconds to wait before starting to poll

+    # Include an additional task file per some condition:
+    - include_tasks: file.yml			# This file can be a list of tasks that just begins with "---"
+      when: ${VARIABLE} == '${SOMEVALUE}'       # Example variable: anything returned by setup module (no special formatting)

     - name: Copy some template $FILE to a destination
       template:
         src: templates/${FILE}			# Jinja template (*.j2) - files that reference/substitute:   {{ $VARNAME }}